IU5HKU/MiniWXStation/README.md

 ![phototransistor_Image](https://github.com/IU5HKU/MiniWXStation/blob/master/phototransistor.png)

 and following the rules explained here, https://forum.arduino.cc/index.php?topic=445538.0 you can read a voltage value proportional to the light who hit the phototransistor.
 The resistor determine the sensitivity of the device, who is claimed to be linear in his response, but for a more precise work you MUST use a luxmeter as reference.
-The following table is from this site: https://www.theremino.com/hardware/inputs/light-sensors where fpt100 is compared against bpw34, if you use 10Kohm the old FPT100 is still the more sensitive, with is 0.5lux of resolution, but i guess that nowaday there are other (and cheaper!) devices who perform surely better.
+The following table is from this site: https://www.theremino.com/hardware/inputs/light-sensors where fpt100 is compared against bpw34, if you use 10Kohm the old FPT100 is still the more sensitive, with is 0.5lux of resolution, but i guess that nowadays there are other (and cheaper!) devices who perform surely better.
 I know, there are an i2c version dedicated for IoT, but hey, i wanna reuse my precious fpt100, i think that it's more or less 25 years old :-)

 Resistor Value | Resolution | Full-scale (lux)
 ---------------|------------|-----------------